Kurt Benson: Relationship with Ruth Osborne

+Departure

+In Kurt's final scenes he informs best friend Tony Hutchinson (Nick Pickard) he is leaving.
+The scene featured Tony in a comedic scene with lard on his head because they thought he was going bald.
+Despite the scene being comedic, Tony becomes emotional to lose his friend.
+The show's executive producer Jo Hallows told Wendy Granditer from Inside Soap that it was her "absolute favourite" moment of Hollyoaks.
+She noted it was a "silly storyline" but Pickard's performance made her cry.
+She added Kurt was one of the first "major characters" to leave the show and "it was the end of an era."

 Storylines

-Kurt was friends with Tony Hutchinson and Jambo Bolton and had his heart set on winning Natasha Andersen as his girlfriend.
+Kurt was friends with Tony and Jambo Bolton and had his heart set on winning Natasha Andersen as his girlfriend.
 Tragedy struck before the two could really get together, and her death started a deadly feud with Rob Hawthorne.
 Kurt moved on to Natasha's cousin Ruth, and after a rocky start to their relationship, they ended up getting married.
 As a result, Kurt and Ruth became icons for all teenagers in love, demonstrating that love can conquer all.
 Their decision to marry was provoked by the trouble Kurt had got himself into after injuring Spike.
 Kurt had caught Spike making a play for Ruth and, in his attempt to protect her, he pushed Spike, causing him to fall from the scaffolding.
 As a result, Kurt was accused of attempted murder and was certain that he would be found guilty.
 He took off to Hull, sensing that Ruth doubted his innocence.

 Ruth went in pursuit of him, however, and they decided to make the ultimate commitment to each other and got married, incurring the wrath of their parents when they returned home.
 When Kurt was found not guilty, the couple began to enjoy life as newly weds, although they knew that things would never be easy.

-Meanwhile, Kurt handed Rob over to the mercy of his drug dealers, who threw him from the roof of a car park.
+Kurt handed Rob over to the mercy of his drug dealers, who threw him from the roof of a car park.
 Rob never forgave Kurt, and began a long and drawn out plan to exact revenge.
 Rob's plan culminated in getting Kurt's sister Lucy hooked on heroin and, when she fell into a drug-induced coma, Kurt took matters into his own hands and followed Rob to France.
 After a dramatic chase and confrontation, he left Rob floating in the middle of the Atlantic, announcing that fate would decide his destiny.